Friday’s ‘General Hospital’ Spoilers: Brad Asks Julian For More Help And Gets An Unexpected Response

 Now, General Hospital spoilers from SheKnows Soaps detail that Brad will reach out to Julian and ask for help again.
 It seems quite likely that Brad will hope that Julian can do something to help him in dealing with Nelle, considering how rattled he was by his recent conversation with Nelle at Pentonville.

-Whether Brad wants Julian to do something about Nelle or is asking for help in some other manner, General Hospital spoilers from the sneak peek for Friday’s show tease that Julian will have a very strong reaction during this encounter with Brad.
+Whether Brad wants Julian to do something about Nelle or is asking for help in some other manner, spoilers for General Hospital from the sneak peek for Friday’s show tease that Julian will have a very strong reaction during this encounter with Brad.

 The preview shows Julian with his hands around Brad’s neck, seemingly furious with Brad and choking him.
-It also appears that Ava walks in and sees this, and she’ll be stunned.
+It also appears that Ava walks in and sees this, and will be stunned.

 Nelle is growing impatient with her current situation.
 But is her influence beginning to extend outside the walls of Pentonville?#GH is brand-new and STARTS NOW on ABC! @chloelanier pic.twitter.com/aRO3urdu4F